Town Hall of Görlitz: Town Hall Staircase

 The Town Hall Staircase erected in 1537 by Wendel Roskopf is a masterpiece of the early Renaissance in Germany.
 The curved staircase leads up to the portal of the courthouse wing and the pulpit, which was built at the same time.
 The latter rests on the side of the staircase on a pair of columns with a constricted shaft.
 The sculptor Andreas Walther I decorated the staircase with patterns unusual for that time.
-On of them shows Adam and Eve in the fall.
+One of them shows Adam and Eve in the fall.
 Putti using the banister as a slide are found next to Siren that fill the decorative fields of the pulpit.
 The original reliefs were replaced by copies in 1950.
 They are now located inside the building, sheltered from erosion.

 The sophisticated portal was made by Wendel Roskopf as well.

 In 1591 a stone Lady Justice was added.
 In contrast to the usual representation with the sword, scales and blindfold, this sculpture lacks the latter.
 This is no critique of the Görlitz jurisdiction, but can be interpreted that her view and judgment is not clouded.
 The current Lady Justice is a copy from 1952 made by Werner Hempel, because the original sculpture was brought to safety across the Lusatian Neisse but never returned after World War II.

 For newly married couples, the staircase is a popular place for wedding photos.